What is Meibomian Gland Dysfunction (MGD)?

 - Warm compress therapy: Warm compress therapy is a technique designed to unblock the meibomian glands, restoring them to normal health.
 This needs to be done at least once (though preferably twice) a day.
 Rest a heat pack over the eyelids for a few minutes.
 This will ‘melt’ the oils and help unblock the glands.
 With your finger or warm washer, gently massage the upper and lower lids in the direction towards your eye.
 Repeat this procedure a couple of times; ensuring the washer or heat pack remains warm.

-- Bicarbonate of soda eyewash: An eye bath of 1 teaspoon bicarb soda in half litre of boiled water, which is to be kept in refrigerator in clean screw top container and replaced every second week.
+- Bicarbonate of soda eyewash: An eye bath of 1 teaspoon bicarb soda in half a litre of boiled water, which is to be kept in the refrigerator in a clean screw-top container and replaced every second week.
 The eyewash can be used with either an eye bath, cottonwool or cotton buds.
-The refrigerated solution must be kept clean and therefore a portion of the solution should be tipped into a clean glass each day with the remainder being kept refrigerated in screw top bottle.
+The refrigerated solution must be kept clean and therefore a portion of the solution should be tipped into a clean glass each day with the remainder being kept refrigerated in a screw-top bottle.

-- OptiMel Manuka Honey: Applying antibacterial manuka honey to the lid margins twice a day with a cotton bud kills and prevents accumulation of bacteria along the lid margin.
-This will minimise the severity of the condition and reduce symptoms.
+- OptiMel Manuka Honey: Applying antibacterial manuka honey to the lid margins twice a day with a cotton bud kills and prevents the accumulation of bacteria along the lid margin.
+This will minimize the severity of the condition and reduce symptoms.